-Working in cooperation with approximately 60 New York art galleries, the Lending and prints by more than 200 artists; these are available for rent to members of the at prices ranging from \$25 to \$950.
+Working in cooperation with approximately 60 New York art galleries, the Lending Service collection includes about 400 paintings, sculptures, watercolors, drawings and prints by more than 200 artists: these are available for rent to members of the Museum for two-or three-month periods at fees ranging from \$5 to 52, and for sale at prices ranging from \$25 to 750.
 The rental fee is deductible from the purchase price.